Stevecool023/S.cool_Python/README.md

 > Calculate the area of a triangle.
 > Length of ladder leaning against a wall.
 > Sum of the first n natural numbers.
+> Sum of cubes of the first n natural numbers.

 # Stephen@karanja.